 A: Keep original policy B: No policy

 ENV1

 ENV2

+Policy identifies the area as a

-ENV3 + ?
+ENV3 + seal and wild bird refuge and ?

 seeks to protect that.

-ENV4 + The policy seeks to protect the character of the area. ?
+ENV4 + The policy seeks to protect ?

+Т the character of the area. :

-ENV5 + The policy refers to the flood risk and tidal inundation. ?
+ENV5 + The policy refers to the flood ?

+LINVJ т risk and tidal inundation. :

-ENV6 + The policy refers to the flood risk and tidal inundation. ?
+ENV6 + The policy refers to the flood ?

-ENV7
+LINVO risk and tidal inundation. :

+ENV7 Not howing a valiev data wat
-ENV8 Not having a policy does not

-ENV9 mean that these issues will not
+ENV8 Not having a policy does not mean that these issues will not

-ENV10 be considered or addressed.
+ENV9 be considered or addressed.
 A

+ENV10

-ENV11 policy does however provide
+ENV11 policy does however provide more certainty.

 ENV12 more certainty.

 SOC1

 SOC2

 SOC3

 SOC4

 SOC5

 SOC6

 SOC7

 ECO1

 ECO2

-ECO3 + The policy refers to recreation use of the area. ?
+ECO3 + The policy refers to ?

+ECUS + recreation use of the area. ŗ